tjcubing/TJCubing/README.md

     pipenv run flask run --host='0.0.0.0'
     ```

+    or, to use https (this is necessary for testing [Fido U2F](https://www.yubico.com/authentication-standards/fido-u2f/)):
+    ```bash
+    pipenv run flask run --cert=adhoc
+    ```
+    Also, be sure to go to https://localhost:5000/ instead of https://127.0.0.1:5000/.

+    Using https will make Chrome say "Your connection is not private".
+    Recently, Google removed the ability to click "Advanced" -> proceed anyways.
+    To get around this, type "thisisunsafe" and hit enter.

     You might be tempted to background the process.
     On my computer, this makes the website run _incredibly_ slowly.
     Instead, open a terminal window and just let it vibe there.